svoychuk/Primers-Mixture-Calculator/README.md

 # Primers-Mixture-Calculator
-A soft that helps to prepare mix of primers for PCR
+This soft helps to prepare a mix of primers for PCR.
+It can be used to prepare mixtures of primer for uni- and multyplex PCR.
+It contains an option for preparation of the primers stocks as well.